Rexarrior/docx_to_md/memory-bank/activeContext.md

 - Document structure is preserved with headings, paragraphs, and other elements
 - Special characters are escaped in Markdown to prevent formatting issues
 - ZIP archives are created with proper structure, containing the Markdown file and media folder
+- Paragraphs with newlines maintain proper indentation throughout with tabs based on heading level
+- Formatted text runs with newlines have formatting (bold, italic, etc.) correctly applied to each line separately

 ## Current Priorities
 1. Implement error handling for edge cases